Today I am starting a new series called “Tips, Tools and Tricks”. (Coulda guessed that one, eh?)

 The Author as CEO

-I want to concentrate today on thinking of yourself as a CEO and I will be comparing your business to another great business model.
+I want to concentrate today on thinking of yourself as a CEO.
+I will be comparing your business model to another great business model.
 They also offer great tools for you to use, for free!
 How can a writer resist?

 Using Your Words When Marketing Your Book